Official statistic: Key performance measure 4

 About the measure

 The measure shows degree outcomes by ethnic origin.
 Specifically the measure shows the percentage point difference in the proportions of white and black students receiving a 1st or a 2:1 over time.

 - Frequency: Annual

-- Population: Full-time undergraduate degree (otherwise known as first-degree) graduates domiciled in the UK, obtaining classified honours degrees from higher education providers in England whose ethnicity is recorded as black or white.
+- Population: Full-time (or apprenticeship) undergraduate degree (first degree and degrees including a postgraduate component) graduates domiciled in the UK, obtaining classified honours degrees from higher education providers in England whose ethnicity is recorded as black or white.